AVIM building Antelope Valley Indian Museum

 About the MuseumSearch the CollectionsJoin

-Tthe Antelope Valley Indian Museum is a unique and eclectic folk art structure located in northeastern Los Angeles County.
-The museum houses objects created by the American Indian cultures of the western Great Basin, California, and the Southwest.
+The Antelope Valley Indian Museum is a unique and eclectic folk art structure located in northeastern Los Angeles County.
+The museum houses objects created by the Native American cultures of the western Great Basin, California, and the Southwest.

 Built in the 1920s among towering rock formations in the Mojave desert, the museum is a unit of the California State Department of Parks and Recreation system.